intuitibits/ease/README.md

 vagrant up
 ```

-The installation of the environment will take a few minutes as we need to download a clean Debian image and provision it.
-Once done, EASE is ready to use and you can proceed to attach your external USB Wi-Fi adapter.
+The installation of the environment will take a few minutes as we need to download the Debian-based EASE image and provision it.
+Once done, EASE is ready to use and you can proceed to attach external USB Wi-Fi adapter(s).

 ## Attaching External USB Adapters to EASE